 You can also tell that they’re Shariah-compliant investment if they use Arabic terms like Al-[name] in the name, or it’s issued by an Islamic fund management company, like AIIMAN.

-- It is possible for companies to be added to the shariah-compliant list, or taken out of it.
+- It is possible for stocks to be added to the shariah-compliant list, or taken out of it.
 Refer to the most updated list

-Note: Even though the financial instruments are Shariah-compliant, you still have to avoid Interest, Uncertainty and Gambling (Riba, Gharar and Maysir) as they are prohibited under Islamic Finance guidelines.
+Note: Even though everything in the halal stocks list is Shariah-compliant, you still have to avoid Interest, Uncertainty and Gambling (Riba, Gharar and Maysir) as they are prohibited under Islamic Finance guidelines.

 For example, using one’s life savings to invest in just one stock based on a rumor would be considered speculative bordering on gambling and therefore not encouraged, even if it is a Shariah-compliant stock.